-Nick Lewis (on the left), Harley Atkins (on the right in Strongs in W.A.) and Lloyd Cave Robinson (photographer) made a visit to the South West caves of Western Australia, driving over in a Short Wheel Base landrover via Perth.
-(SWB) They had the loan of Spackman's holiday cottage in Augusta; over did it on the first day's caving which wrecked the next two days.
-Visited many caves to familiarise the party with the area for future trips.
-Discovered a small significant cavern.
+Nick Lewis (on the left), Harley Atkins (on the right in Strongs Cave in W.A.) and Lloyd Robinson (photographer) made a visit to the South West caves of Western Australia, driving over in a Short Wheel Base (SWB) landrover via Perth.
+They had the loan of Spackman's holiday cottage in Augusta; over did it on the first day's caving which wrecked the next two days.
+We visited many caves to familiarise the party with the area for future trips. and discovered significant cavern.
 "Goldie" the cave dog badly injured as the result of a fall into the Easter Cave doline / solution pipe; had to be put down.
 Returned via Albany.